xikanfeng2/SCSilicon/README.md

 ### 5.1 All parameters in `SNPSimulator` object

-* `sample_no`: int, optional, default: 1.<br>
+* `cell_no`: int, optional, default: 1.<br>
-    The sample number for this simulation
+    The cell number for this simulation

-* `frac`: float, optional, default: 0.01.<br>
+* snp_no : int, optional, default: 1000<br>
-    The fraction of SNP extracted from dbsnp file
+    The SNP number of each sample

-For each sample, `SNPSimulator` will randomly select a specific percentage of SNPs from dbSNP file and `frac` parameter can be used to control this percentage.
+For each sample, `SNPSimulator` will randomly select a total number of SNPs from dbSNP file and `snp_no` parameter can be used to control this total number.

 ### 5.2 Getting and setting
 Similar to `SCSiliconParams`, `SNPSimulator` uses the functions `get_params` and `set_params` to get or set parameters.